Structured Engineering Innovation

-Projects:Term paper/case study may include the following aspects of innovation: innovation evolved for a specific or a class of products and manufacturing processes; drivers of industrial innovation; innovation based on the hierarchical relationships among need, market, function, conceptual design and design realization; methods of idea generation such as a review and application of Triz method; dynamics of industrial innovation; innovation induced by competitive strategy, and any topic on innovation of interest to the student, a job, a company or a larger organization.
+Projects:The project will study the relationships among selected innovations and the causes leading to their creation.
+The instructor will provide sample papers and guidance for developing the term project paper.
+The study may include: innovations for specific or a class of products, manufacturing processes and technologies; drivers of industrial innovation; methods of idea generation such as a review and applications of Triz method; dynamics of industrial innovation; innovation induced by competitive strategy, and any topic on innovation of interest to the student, a company, an industry or a society.

 Textbooks:Official textbook information is now listed in the Schedule of Classes.
 NOTE: Textbook information is subject to be changed at any time at the discretion of the faculty member.
 If you have questions or concerns please contact the academic department.

 No required textbooks.
 References are based on the following: 1.
 Class notes and numerous video media including innovative products, processes and systems.
 2. Burgelman, Christensen and Wheelwright, Strategic Management of Technology and Innovation, 5th edition, McGraw-Hill Irwin.
 3. Paul Trott, Innovation Management and New Product Development, 5th Edition, Prentice Hall, 2012.